 Make sure that the important information is visible right at the top of the screen so customers don’t have to scroll through your pages to find what they’re looking for.

 #10 Go All Out with Your SEO

 One of the best things you can do to get a Google Maps ranking is to make sure that you’re doing everything you can for your SEO.
 The more optimized and highly ranked your site is, the better the chances that you’ll get a Maps ranking out of it.
 Adhering to Google’s best practices across the board can help you appear in both the regular search results and the Maps rankings.

 Bonus Google Maps SEO Tip: #11 Google My Business Update

 Google has been working hard on updates and new features for the new Google Search Console, new Google AdWords, and Google My Business which recently got an expansion on their “options” that include:

 - Business Description

 - Opening Date

-If you need an SEO agency to help getting a Google Maps ranking, contact AIS Media.
-Our team can provide range of local SEO services to grow your business and get new customers.
+If you need an SEO agency to help get a Google Maps ranking, contact AIS Media.
+Our team can provide a range of local SEO services to grow your business and get new customers.
 Contact us today by filling out our contact form, or giving us a call at 404.751.1043.